 Maca may be the highest elevation food crop in the world; it is grown as high as 4,300m (14,108 feet) in the Puna (NRC 1989).
 It is grown in the northern Puna of Peru and Bolivia, a region of high elevation grasslands.

 It is a fairly small plant, rarely growing larger than six inches tall or across.
-The edible hypocotyl may range roughly 1 inch to 3 inches in diameter at harvest.
+The edible root may range roughly 1 inch to 3 inches (2.5 to 7.5 cm) in diameter at harvest.
 The leaves are also edible, but rather unremarkable and not abundant enough to justify growing the plant for this purpose.
 Maca is a close relative of cress and the leaves have a similar flavor.
 If your maca plants fail to produce good roots, at least you can eat the leaves!

 Maca typically has a flavor that is both pungent and sweet.
-One imaginative description we have heard is “like a radish dipped in butterscotch”.
+One imaginative description that I have heard is “like a radish dipped in butterscotch”.
 It isn’t really like that of course, but that probably gives you some idea.
 Flavor seems to be quite variable with growing conditions.

 Genetically, maca is an alloploid of octaploid configuration (Quiros 1996).
 The parent species are unknown.
 Although it is considered to have low genetic diversity and apparently grows true from seed, the complexity of its genome may reveal more significant diversity if varieties could be crossed.
-Maca breeding is quite difficult because the plant self-pollinates before the tiny flower buds open, requiring careful work under magnification.
+Maca breeding is quite difficult because the plant self-pollinates before the tiny flower buds open, requiring careful work under magnification to circumvent.

 Maca cultivation extends back at least 2000 years in the Peruvian Puna, with some indications that wild or early cultivated forms were used as early as 1600 BC (NRC 1989).
 Before the arrival of the Spanish, hundreds of acres of terraced fields may have been planted in maca, stretching from Ecuador to northern Argentina.
 Today, it is grown primarily in the high elevations around Lake Titicaca.